Are Anxiety Attacks Dangerous? What Everyone Should Know

 Evidence Against Fatal Outcomes

-Studies repeatedly show that panic attacks do not directly stop the functioning of one’s heart, lungs, or other organs.
-While those with preexisting medical conditions might find panic episodes worsen their condition, panic alone is not lethal.
-Emphasizing this fact often relieves some of the anxiety surrounding future episodes, motivating people to seek effective treatment and support rather than remain paralyzed by fear.
+Studies repeatedly show that panic attacks do not directly stop the functioning of the heart, lungs, or other organs.
+People with preexisting medical conditions might find panic episodes worsen their condition.
+But panic alone is not lethal.
+This fact often relieves anxiety about future episodes.

 Causes and Triggers of Panic Attacks